 Back to Moscow (another Aeroflot charter with stops in Gander and Shannon), I could go on and on about my duties and my responsibilities.
 What we lacked were the resources.
 We simply didn't have the tools to do all the things that were being asked to do.
-People would come out and say "I've got an idea."
+People would come out from Washington and say "I've got an idea."
 I would respond: "We have no shortage of ideas.
 What we need is help in implementing ideas and perhaps weeding out the good ideas from the bad ones."

-The one thing I had was a really outstanding staff of younger officers.
+The one thing I had was a really outstanding staff, especially the younger officers.
 I sometimes say it was as if P&C Moscow had had about six or seven first round draft picks in the NFL.

-I may as well name several of them and I want to make sure I don't forget people.
 Every one had some previous involvement with Russia, either living there as a child, studying there or whatever.
 In the press office, there were two assistant information officers, Margo Squire and Mike Hurley.
 In the cultural section, we had assistant cultural affairs officers Rosemary DiCarlo, Ian Kelly, Susan Robinson and a young woman who came out for a year named Ann Lowendahl.